Anika-Jha/Comp_Srch/README.md

 -  Search compounds by name
 -  Get IDs: **PubChem, KEGG, HMDB, CAS**
 -  View molecular structures (PubChem-based)- other plant libraries need to be added
--  Download batch results as CSV
+-  Download batch results as CSV (need to add excel support)
 -  See suggested KEGG pathways for available compounds
 -  View processing insights (accuracy, match info stats)
 -  Status check for the sites

 ---